 Goofs from Winchester

-- A large portion of the movie has to deal with the Winchester rifle being used during the American Civil War.
+- A large portion of the movie has to deal with the famous Winchester lever-action rifle being used during the American Civil War.
 This is factually wrong.
-The Winchester rifle did not come into use until after the war, in 1866.
-The Henry rifle and the Spencer rifle were the main repeaters used during the war.
+The first Winchester lever-action model did not appear until after the war, in 1866.
+The similar-looking Henry rifle and the Spencer rifle were the main repeaters used during the war, and even then repeating rifles were themselves rare on the average Civil War battlefield.
+Most troops used then-traditional single-shot weapons, primarily "rifle-muskets."

 - Prior to the 1906 earthquake, the Winchester house was 7 stories high.
 But it is depicted throughout the film as it stands today, with 4 stories.